Skip to content

 Agriculture, forestry and fishing

-• Being beside the Great Barrier Reef, there is controlled fishing and land aquaculture.
+• Given the proximity to the Great Barrier Reef, there is controlled fishing and land aquaculture.

 Tourism, arts and culture

-• It is a premier superyacht and cruise ship destination
+• The region is a premier superyacht and cruise ship destination, aided by the strong marine infrastructure.

 • Popular conference and business event locations include an upgraded Cairns Convention Centre.